carlotatrx/dataprep/readme.md

 The pressure data are, presumably, in inches of mercury.
 I converted to hPa using $1013.25 * ( P_{inHg} / 29.92)$.
 It might not be the proper conversion (I couldn't find what the units were, but since I'll assimilate anomalies, it won't matter too much anyway).

 `🔴 To ask for: ` `Ylitornio_ta_daily.tsv` from Peter is very different from Stefan.

+`🔴` Changing now pressure as if it were Paris inches, 1 Paris inch = 27.07mmHg.
+1mmHg = 1.3332239hPa.
+But we'll need to compare w 20CR to see what an appropriate comparison would be.

-WHAT ARE THE COORDS OF STEFAN'S YLI??
+`🔴` WHAT ARE THE COORDS OF STEFAN'S YLI??
 This is how different they are:

 ![Yli_fig](https://github.com/carlotatrx/KF_assimilation/blob/main/dataprep/image/Yli_diff.png)